Getting started

 We'll create an example that is fully available and installable through the installation process.
 However, it's recommended that you begin without relying on existing examples, as this tutorial will guide you through building the example step by step.

-Let us start with a minor example that we will improve upon through the guide.
+Let us start with a minor example that we will improve upon throughout the guide.

 Begin by updating the router file located at src/routes/app.js as follows: